-On a film set it is the data wrangler’s or DIT’s job to securely collect and copy all the media assets that have been produced on a shooting day (including camera originals, audio files and more).
+On a film set, it is the data wrangler’s or DIT’s responsibility to securely collect and copy all the media assets that have been produced in a shooting day (including camera originals, audio files, and more).
 All these assets need to be organized in a systematic, distinct and clear structure.

-In the following we will explain why choosing the right folder structure is important, point out some best practices, and show how Silverstack can assist with organizing your camera backups.
+In the following, we will explain why choosing the correct folder structure is so important.
+We’ll also point out some best practices and show how Silverstack can assist with properly organizing your camera backups.

-Why is a good folder structure important in the context of a film production?
+Why is a good folder structure important for film productions?

 Best Practice: Good Communication and Sorting by Shooting Day

-Good communication is the basis of all things.
-Everybody involved should have common understanding of the folder structure that should be maintained.
+Good communication is key to successful workflows.
+Among everyone involved, there should be a shared understanding of the folder structure that should be maintained.
 Usually it makes sense to be on the same page with everybody that you have to deliver material to.
-For data wranglers and DITs that would be everybody involved in the dailies, editing, and archiving process.
+For data wranglers and DITs, this would include everybody involved in the dailies, editing, and archiving process.

-For sorting material, a structure based on shooting days is a very common practice.
-The subsequent process of e.g. creating dailies usually respects the shooting day as a time segment in which everything is consistent (all takes are traceable as reported, all slates are assigned, etc.).
+For sorting material, a structure based on shooting days is common practice.
+Subsequent processes, such as creating dailies, usually respect the shooting day as a time segment in which everything is consistent (all takes are traceable as reported, all slates are assigned, etc.).

 The next level of the folder structure is already more debatable.
-Usually different folders are created for the different types of assets that have to be transmitted (like e.g. camera clips, audio clips, etc.)
+Usually, different folders are created for the different types of assets that have to be transmitted (e.g., camera clips, audio clips, etc.)